aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 Once opened, we can use the tab key to navigate between the search by all, by class, by file, by symbols or by actions tabs

-When searching using the global search box (regardless of the selecting class, file or other search tabs) we can change the scope of the search.
+> Setting search scopes: When searching using the global search box (regardless of the selecting class, file or other search tabs) we can change the scope of the search.
 The search scope to use can be selected using the dropdown on the right side in the global search box.
 The scope can be changed to encompass just the project files or search the project and composer packages in the `vendor` directory or search everywhere in the system or other available search scopes including custom search scopes that we can create.

 - opens recent files box/toggle to last file